meteor/meteor/content/data-loading.md

 <h3 id="readiness">Subscription readiness</h3>

-A key thing to keep in mind is that a subscription will not instantly provide its data.
-There'll be a latency between subscribing to the data on the client and it arriving from the publication on the server (and be aware that this time may be a lot longer for your users in production that for you locally in development!)
+It is key to understand that a subscription will not instantly provide its data.
+There will be a latency between subscribing to the data on the client and it arriving from the publication on the server.
+You should also be aware that this delay may be a lot longer for your users in production that for you locally in development!

 Although the Tracker system means you often don't *need* to think too much about this in building your apps, usually if you want to get the user experience right, you'll need to know when the data is ready.